Proposed Canadian political association with the Turks and Caicos Islands: 1990s to present

 The combination of NAFTA's domination in Canadian politics throughout the late 1980s and early 1990s, as well as growing rights for Turks and Caicos Islanders as a dependency of the United Kingdom, are seen as leading to a decline in interest in Canada's association with the islands.
-In 2002, the Parliament of the United Kingdom passed the British Overseas Territories Act 2002 which granted full British citizenship to citizens of British Overseas Territories (such as the Turks and Caicos Islands), on par with their counterparts in the United Kingdom.
+In 2002, the Parliament of the United Kingdom passed the British Overseas Territories Act 2002 which granted full British Overseas Territories citizenship (such as the Turks and Caicos Islands' local 'Belonger' status), on par with their counterparts in the United Kingdom.
 The act directly addressed a number of concerns of the islander government in their discussions with the Canadian government asking for closer association.
 The act removed barriers for islanders to immigrate and work in the UK, and only served to further lower discussion in mainstream politics of unification with Canada.

 However, the suspension of the island's self-government between 2009 and 2012 over ministerial corruption has re-energized the debate over the islands' future as a British Overseas Territory.
 In particular, dissatisfaction with losing home rule by Britain has led some to favour independence or a change in sovereign patronage vis-a-vis Canada.